LokeshNahar/Query-Engine-Vector/ReadME.md

 ```

-Finally start the frontend web app run the following command:
+Finally start the frontend web app ; run the following command:
 ```
 streamlit run frontend.py
 ```

-Simply type in the query in the text box and the search results.
+Simply type in the query in the text box and press the search button.

 Here are some other Search results:
 ![glucose](Data/glucose.png)